 If you’re lucky enough to avoid having to get attachments (I had to get around 17!), your trays will be even more unnoticeable as you won’t have any lumps or bumps.

 Attachments are small tooth-coloured dots of dental bonding that are placed on certain teeth to make them move quicker.
-I hated mine in the beginning but I don’t mind them now as I know they’re serving a good purpose!
+I hated mine in the beginning (they were super painful and cut my gums for the first few days) but I don’t mind them now as I know they’re serving a good purpose!

 For more info on attachments, check this out (scroll halfway down the page).